amabdulr/CNWG/8-General Writing Guidelines.md

     - Write numbers used with units of measurement as Arabic numerals, even for numbers less than ten.

     - **Example (Do not analyze.
 For clarification only)**: "The device weighs 3 kilograms."

+**Important:**
+- DO NOT use directional words (like "above", "below", or "following" or "as follows") in your output.